deKlerk/Hops/README.md

 # Hops

-Development of Grasshopper components using Hops server as middleware to a Flask app.
+Development of Grasshopper components from endpoints using Hops server as middleware to a Flask app.

 ### Reference